bylexus/ralber/README.md

 ```

-## Use ralbum as library in your own code
+## Use ralber as library in your own code

 TODO